 Welcome to SAIT sustainability

-SAIT is committed to sustainable development by fostering the interconnectedness of environment, social, and economic imperatives.
-Infused throughout SAIT’s academics and apprenticeship programming applied research and continuing education; Sustainability is a pillar within our campus culture, harnessing compassionate meaning and influence from our faculty and staff to the SAIT student and industry partners.
+SAIT is committed to sustainable development by fostering the interconnectedness of environmental, social and economic dimensions of sustainability.
+Infused throughout SAIT’s academic and apprenticeship programming, applied research and continuing education; sustainability is a pillar within our campus culture.

 What is sustainability?